T145/black-mirror/README.md

 If you're using the `RADVD` daemon, prepend any listed hosts with [`::`](https://stackoverflow.com/questions/40189084/what-is-ipv6-for-localhost-and-0-0-0-0).
 Otherwise, even if you have IPv6 support set up, prepend hosts with [`0.0.0.0`](https://github.com/StevenBlack/hosts#we-recommend-using-0000-instead-of-127001).

-I've tested this across all the mentioned platforms using `dig{6}` on a small sample size and had each host null-routed successfully.
+This has been tested across all the mentioned platforms using `dig{6}` on a small sample size and had each host null-routed successfully.
 [DNSmasq's man page](https://thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html) discusses configuration further, and [DDWRT's ad blocking wiki page](https://wiki.dd-wrt.com/wiki/index.php/Ad_blocking) provides some examples.

+##### Amazon EC2 DNS Resolver

+Follow [this guide](https://aws.amazon.com/premiumsupport/knowledge-center/dns-resolution-failures-ec2-linux/) to create a DNS server on a Amazon EC2 instance.

 #### pihole